elongl/viper/README.md

 - Cross-platform Support - Viper currently runs on all modern operating systems (Windows, Linux, macOS, etc).
 - Authentication & Encryption - Using TLS, agent connections are encrypted and verified using client certificates.
+- Persistence - The agent keeps connection to the controller even if rebooted or disconnected momentarily.
 - Shell - Execute shell commands.
 - File I/O - Download and upload files.
 - Screenshots - Take a screenshots.
+- SOCKS - Connect into the agents' network.

 ## Usage